 Earning Points with the American Express Platinum Card®

 Despite of its frills, this card boasts a forthright rewards system that makes earning points painless.
 In terms of earning potential, the American Express Platinum Card® provides 5X points on flights booked with any airline directly.
 You also earn 5X points for flights and prepaid hotels booked with American Express Travel.
+Note, however, that starting January 1, 2021, you’ll be restricted to earning 5X Membership Rewards points on up to $500,000 in purchases per calendar year.
+However, with such a high cap, it should be easy to extend the 5X earnings throughout the year.
 Bookings can be made over the phone or online with American Express Travel.
 All other purchases earn 1X point per dollar.

 To start, new cardholders will earn a signup bonus of 60,000 Membership Rewards points after spending $5,000 within the first 3 months of opening the account.
 This is equal to about $600 toward flights.
 That’s a pretty heavy spending requirement – a little over $1,600 per month – which is why this card is best suited for those who have a significant annual travel budget.